Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Experiments

-\item \textbf{Trade-off parameter}: The MaxWEnt optimization (\ref{tradeoff-optim}) involves a trade-off between empirical risk minimization and entropy maximization, which is controlled by the trade-off parameter $\lambda$.
+The MaxWEnt optimization (\ref{tradeoff-optim}) involves a trade-off between empirical risk minimization and entropy maximization, which is controlled by the trade-off parameter $\lambda$.
 A small $\lambda$ penalizes larger average risks, while a large $\lambda$ favors the weight distribution expansion.
 Obviously, the learner has to accept to penalize the empirical risk to offer room for the weight distribution to expand.
 In this perspective, we do not recommend selecting the trade-off parameter based on validation risk minimization.
 The $\lambda$ value should be selected large enough to speed up the increase of the weight entropy, while not too large to avoid optimization instabilities.
-We observe through numerical experiments that a relatively large range of $\lambda$ value is acceptable to provide an efficient trade-off (cf. Section \ref{impact-tradeoff}).
-However, we do not find a satisfactory heuristic to set the hyper-parameter value.
-In all our experiments, we choose to consider a fixed trade-off $\lambda = 10$\footnote{In practice the entropy is scaled by the number of parameters such that $\lambda = 10/D$ with $D \in \mathbb{N}$ the dimension of $\phi$}.
-Obviously, choosing the same value of $\lambda$ in any case seems intuitively sub-optimal, as the range of the training risk can vary from one problem to another.
-However, we observe that, when normalizing the output labels in regression and using logits in classification, the value $\lambda = 10$ appears to be a good trade-off.
+In all our experiments, we choose to consider a fixed trade-off $\lambda = 10$ for simplicity.\footnote{In practice the entropy is scaled by the number of parameters such that $\lambda = 10/d$.}

+An extended analysis of the impact of $\lambda$ on the training and the OOD detection performances is reported in Appendix \ref{app-hyp-impact}.
+This analysis reveals that OOD performances and entropy generally increase with higher $\lambda$ values, but when $\lambda$ is too large, the training becomes unstable and the validation loss quickly increases.
+As a result, a recommended approach is to use a stopping criterion to maintain a reasonable validation loss and select $\lambda$ based on the resulting weight entropy.
+A well-performing model is characterized by high entropy and reasonable validation loss.
+Both metrics can be measured without using OOD data, which enables a practical approach to select the $\lambda$ parameter.